Pavel-research/raml-specs-separated/metamodel.md

  * `meta compression` - at this moment scalars encoded as objects should be converted to plain scalars.
  * `extension` - if parsed fragment is a sub type of `ExtensionFragment` on this stage parser should transform object structure one more time, by merging it on top of extended document object structure.
  * `shape validation` - finally parser should perform structural and semantic validation of resulting object structure according to the rules of the fragment being parsed
+ * `annotation validation` - at this moment all annotations associated with all nodes and scalar property values are validated for their structural and semantical correctness